-The Economics of Recess is an exhibition on the intriguing world of food manufacturers’ marketing and advertising techniques directed toward children.
-The exhibition is most concerned with the marketing strategies of collectable toy campaigns that, -as consequence - encourage and cultivate hyper-consumerist and hyper-capitalist behaviours in the child’s play pattern psychology as well as on schooling grounds.
-The works in this exhibition depict how these collectable toy campaigns catalyse a form of playground currency, and a trending epidemic, disrupting the social order of the school playground.
-Based on the 1998 episode of Disney’s Recess, “Economics of Recess”, the episode follows the story of a trading sticker craze that takes over the school and depicts the economical and psychological models of currency.
-Moreover, as an environmentally-centred artist and parent, the body of work aims to convey and present work that further encourages sustainable thinking in child-directed snack promotions - from both an environmental and economic outlook.
+Inspired by the 1998 episode of Disney’s Recess, “Economics of Recess” and based on real-life experiences: The Economics of Recess is an exhibition and on-going project set on the intriguing world of food manufacturers’ marketing and advertising techniques directed toward children.
+As well as food Sovereignty in fast-paced and controlled food economics as well as environments.
+The exhibition is most concerned with the marketing strategies of collectable toy campaigns that -as a consequence - encourage and cultivate hyper-consumerist, hyper-capitalist and classist behaviours in the child’s play pattern as well as on the schooling playgrounds.
+The work in this exhibition depicts how these collectable toy campaigns catalyse a form of playground currency, and a trending epidemic, disrupting the social order of the school playground.
+Additionally, the body of work seeks to convey a rather conspicuous reflection on food packaging, globalization and patenting of food ingredients, as well as the agricultural monopolies from the corporate umbrellas of the food manufacturing world.
+Moreover, the body of work aims to convey and present a cohesive body of work that further encourages sustainable thinking in child-directed snack promotions - from both an environmental, nutritional and economic outlook.